alovajs/alovajs.github.io/docs/resource/02-storage-adapter/01-psc.md

 :::info Tips

-Only supports Alova 3.0 and above.
+Only alova 3.0+ is supported.

 :::